dellingc/paymerang-app/README.md

 This application displays the data retrieved from the [Paymerang API](https://github.com/dellingc/Paymerang-API).
 It makes a GET request to the API and recieves the JSON object containing all of the payment information.

 ## Instructions
+Click this [link](https://github.com/dellingc/Paymerang-API) to get the API setup.
+Follow readme instructions.

+Once the API is setup and running.
+Open a second terminal.
 Clone the repository and install node packages
 ```
 git clone https://github.com/dellingc/paymerang-app.git